These are the issue sources in Portfolio, into which you'll have to organize your work in Jira:

 Your board's filter is a Jira issue filter (a JQL query) that specifies which issues are included on your board.
 For example, your board may include issues from multiple projects, or from only one project, or from a particular component of a project.
 Only the administrator of a board or a user with the Portfolio for Jira administrator global permission can configure a board's filter.

 You can modify the issue sources of your plan at any time.
 Note that changing issue sources will affect your the scope, releases, and teams in your plan.
+Any releases that have been created and saved to Jira will be also selected by default.

 In your plan, click settings () > Configure > Issue sources.